Is Christians in Politics linked to a particular denomination?

 A good place to start is to watch the news each day, or read a newspaper, and start to become familiar with the current topics of debate.
 When you come across an issue that particularly interests you, try to find out more about it and read different opinions about it, so you learn what the real points of contention are and what different political parties think about it.
 As you do this you will develop your own opinions.
 Watching Question Time on a Thursday night can be another good way to learn about the different perspectives as they have a panel of people from across the board talking and debating on current issues.

 There are also a few good websites and blogs you might want to follow.
 Here at Christians in Politics we have loads of articles and resources that are regularly being added to that can help you to start exploring political issues.
-Another great blog that explores current affairs is God and Politics.

 You can even go along to debates or speakers events in parliament on issues you may be particularly interested in.
 The parliament website will have information on what’s coming up.